Bilka2/AbandonedRuins/docs/format.md

 ## Entity-expression

 An entity name (string) or a table with the "type" key which as a string value.
 The rest of the table key/value pairs depend on the used type.
-Available types are "random-of-entity-type", "variable" and "random-variable", their behaviours are listed below.
+Available types are "random-of-entity-type", "variable", "random-variable" and "random-from-list", their behaviours are listed below.

 **type = "random-of-entity-type"**<br>
 Random entity of the given entity_type.
 Expected key/value pairs: